Thank you for choosing Pixii

 A computer USB port will usually be limited to 500mA and will result in longer charging times.

-You can check the battery state at any time by pressing the menu I O button, the charge level will be indicated on the top OLED display.
+You can check the battery state when the device is asleep by pressing the menu I O button, the charge level will be indicated on the top OLED display.

 The red LED will light up during charging and will turn off once the battery is fully recharged.